Galletta History, Family Crest & Coats of Arms

 The surname Galletta was first found in northern Italy which today incorporates the provinces of Cremona, Brescia, Pisa and the city of Florence.
 The earliest records of the surname Galletta date back to Florence, where the Galigai family can be traced to 1039.

-Important Dates for the Galletta family
+Early History of the Galletta family

 This web page shows only a small excerpt of our Galletta research.
 More information is included under the topic Early Galletta History in all our PDF Extended History products and printed products wherever possible.